Caring for Foot Blisters

 How to Care for Foot Blisters

-When caring for blisters, you should prioritize keeping them from worsening and avoiding infection.
+When caring for blisters, including toe blister care, you should prioritize keeping them from worsening and avoiding infection.
 The best treatment for unbroken blisters is to be patient and leave them alone, unless they are large or painful enough that they disrupt daily tasks.
 You should also avoid resuming the activity that caused the blister until it is healed.
 While they can be very painful and uncomfortable, it’s crucial that you let your blister heal on its own, which can take one to two weeks.

 • Cover the blister: If you have a blister, loosely cover it with a bandage, raising the sides of it so that the middle of the bandage is slightly raised.